deepkaran/sandbox/indexing/wip.md

 ####Today

-- Workout topic stuff
 - Initial Build Writeup(Add Catchup Queue Stuff)
  - Step 10,  indexing building -> initial load or backfill
  - status INITIAL_BUILD should be marked by coordinator?
  - make build complete a proper message
+- Add John's answers to the docs

 ####Later
-- Add review comment for invariant
 - Read snapshot document again
-- Catchup Queue working needs a flow diagram
-- Recovery needs a flow diagram
 - Understand KV Rebalance handling in index
-- Index Coordinator restart
+- Index Coordinator restart/recovery
-- Review JIRA Tasks
+- fix terminology backindex,forwardindex have issues in format
+- Add backlog/issues from ppt to the github as well

 ##Pending Tasks
-- Indexer writeup
- - Include a separate port for indexer
 - Writeup for Drop Index
-- Recovery Flow diagram
-- KV Rebalance
-- Index Coordinator Recovery

 ##Edits